Bret Hart: Legacy

 Pro Wrestling Illustrated (PWI) readers voted Hart the greatest wrestler of 1993 and 1994 in the "PWI 500", as well as the "Most Inspirational Wrestler of the Year" 1994.
 He was voted "WWF Superstar of the Year" 1993 by fans.
 PWI ranked him No. 4 of the top 500 singles wrestlers of the "PWI Years" in 2003, after Hulk Hogan, Ric Flair, and André the Giant.
 WWE has also credited Hart as the top "Submission Specialist" in professional wrestling history, and for popularizing the Sharpshooter, named by the organization as the most devastating submission hold in professional wrestling history.
 Hart's rise to singles success was seen to revolutionize the business; IGN wrote: "After Bret beat Ric Flair for the WWE Championship in 1992, it changed the entire industry, re-setting the WWF back to the days of technical wizardry and reshaping all our notions of what a great wrestling match should actually look and feel like".
 According to prominent industry historian Dave Meltzer, Hart was "a major draw in the United States and probably more so in Europe".
 Fellow journalists Bob Ryder and Dave Scherer described him as "an incredible international draw, attracting standing room only crowds in every corner of the globe."
 Fin Martin of Power Slam also spoke to Hart's drawing power, placing him number 7 in "The 10 Best U.S.-Style All-Rounders", a list that considered drawing ability, along with workrate and promo skills.
 Vice's Corey Erdman wrote, "1997 was one of the hottest periods in the history of professional wrestling...
 Hart was the [WWF's] biggest star, arguably its biggest live gate draw globally."
-Recalling WCW's acquisition of Hart that year, WWE owner Vince McMahon argued that his chief competitor "could have really built the entire franchise... around this extraordinary star."
+Recalling WCW's acquisition of Hart that year, then WWE owner Vince McMahon argued that his chief competitor "could have really built the entire franchise... around this extraordinary star."
 McMahon felt that WCW misused Hart, which was "fortunate" for the WWF.

-On the February 16, 2006 episode of Raw, it was announced that Hart would be an inductee into the WWE Hall of Fame class of 2006.
+On the February 16, 2006, episode of Raw, it was announced that Hart would be an inductee into the WWE Hall of Fame class of 2006.
 Hart had also been approached by Vince McMahon for a potential match between the two at WrestleMania 22 but declined the offer.
 On April 1, 2006, Hart was inducted by "Stone Cold" Steve Austin.
 He thanked every wrestler he worked with (even thanking Vince McMahon) and said he's "in a good place in life."
 Veteran industry personality and former WWE executive Paul Heyman referred to Hart's oeuvre as "a body of work so spectacular that it is beyond comprehension how brilliant a career he enjoyed".